mamaly12/User_Management/README.md

       a. users have to register

-      b. first user who is register will be considered as admin
+      b.
+THE FIRST USER WHO RWGISTERS WILL BE KNOWN AS ADMIN

       c.
-PLEASE NOTE THAT ONLY ADMIN USER CAN DO THE FOLLOWING ACTIONS:
+PLEASE NOTE THAT ONLY ADMIN CAN DO THE FOLLOWING ACTIONS:

            I)   CREATE GROUP

            II)  DELETE GROUP

            III) ADD USER TO A GROUP

            IV)  REMOVE USER FROM A GROUP

            V)   DELETE USER

+ **1-2 REST API part:**

+        a.
+In the registration process a unique token is created for each user in order to identify the senders of the REST requests

+            I)   token is stored in token column of the user table

+            II)  Each user can see only his/her own token in the user list of web version

+            // TODO  separte table with the userId column, user token column, and also expiration time column must be implemented, etc.

+        b.
+REST REQUESTS MUST START WITH /api/.
+Such as THE FOLLOWING SAMPLE URL:

+            `HOMEURL/api/request